 (If you are still stuck doing only online workshops, I recommend GroupMap.com as a user friendly idea rating tool for virtual meetings.)

+Do your best to provide fresh air.
 Ensure all participants follow standard virus precautions.
 Providing masks, convenient hand sanitizer, and physical distancing posters can make this easier.
 The facilitation team will need to be a good example by following best practices and providing friendly reminders when needed.

 Provide Individualized Portions of Tokens